asyncapi/community/TSC_MEMBERSHIP.md

 AsyncAPI joined the Linux Foundation in 2021 to guarantee a system of open governance that promotes ownership and neutrality of all participants in the initiative.

-Some of the principles of the Linux foundation partnership include:
+Some of the principles of the Linux Foundation partnership include:

 * No founding members with special privileges
 * Equality among all contributors
 * Asynchronous decision making